HubbleVision/hubble-ai-mcp/README.md

-# Hubble AI MCP Server
+# Hubble AI for Solana

-Hubble is a solana MCP server that can do data analysis and visualization for transactions on pumpfun and DEXs with natrual language.
+Hubble is an AI-powered analytics tool that provides data analysis and visualization for Solana blockchain transactions with natural language queries.

 ## Overview

-This MCP server provides tools to query Pumpfun blockchain data and generate visualizations through the Hubble API.
-It integrates with AI assistants that support the Model Context Protocol, allowing them to fetch real-time Pumpfun data and create charts based on that data.
+Hubble enables you to query blockchain data and generate visualizations through a simple interface.
+It integrates with AI assistants to deliver real-time blockchain insights and create visual representations of that data.

 ## Installation

-Add the Hubble MCP server to your MCP configuration file:
+Add Hubble to your configuration:

 ```json
 {